spotify/ratatool/ratatool-sampling/README.md

   [--seed=<seed>]                            An optional seed used in hashing for sampling cohort selection [--distribution=(uniform|stratified)]      An optional arg to sample for a stratified or uniform distribution.
 Must provide `distributionFields`
   [--distributionFields=<field1,field2,...>] An optional list of fields to sample for distribution.
 Must provide `distribution`
   [--exact]                                  An optional arg for higher precision distribution sampling.
+By default the sampling is approximate.
 ```

 ### Reproducible Sampling